Concise illustrated history of fashion and style in the 20th century from 1900 to 1970. The designers and stylists, and

 Not a corset in sight!
 Unconventional would have been an understatement about Coco.
 She grabbed men’s clothing and adapted them with abandon for women.
 Her version of the three piece suit consisted of a cardigan, pullover sweater and a skirt made out of patterned jersey knit fabric.
 Her clever use of knitted jersey transformed the status of knitwear, originally used only for undergarments.
-By 1916 she had paid back Boy Chapel – which in itself was unusual as most ‘gifts’ to women to help them open such folly’s as ‘salon’ were not expecting return.
+By 1916 she had paid back Boy Capel – which in itself was unusual as most ‘gifts’ to women to help them open such folly’s as ‘salon’ were not expecting return.
 She opened another store in Deauville, and it was on a chilly day there when she borrowed a fisherman’s jersey to wear- that her life changed.

 Taking the knitted jersey, she fashioned a chic dress from it.
 It’s difficult to say for certain whether she invented it, but Chanel’s love of the chemise dress and the middy blouse, certainly guided her toward the creation of the dropped waist dress in 1918 – 1920, which heralded the ‘flapper’ look of the coming decade.
-Her own personal favorite color being black, inadvertently – led her to ‘invent’ the little black dress in 1926.
-A simple low back evening dress – but it was destined to become truly iconic.
+Her own personal favorite color being black led to the 1926 publication of her so-called Ford dress, published in Vogue magazine, a simple day shift dress ( black in color) is considered to be the ‘official’ origin of the little black dress.

 Elsa Schiaparelli, an Italian fashion designer, was as an artist first and foremost, rather than a draper like Vionnet.
 She first burst to prominence in 1927 in Paris with her ‘white bow’ knitted sweater which was featured by Vogue in December 1927 with the caption “artistic masterpiece”.